pachyderm/pachyderm/doc/deployment/openshift.md

 ### Known issues

-Problems related to OpenShift deployment are tracked in [with the "openshift" label](https://github.com/pachyderm/pachyderm/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Aopenshift).
+Problems related to OpenShift deployment are tracked in [issues with the "openshift" label](https://github.com/pachyderm/pachyderm/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Aopenshift).